appsemble/appsemble/README.md

 #### Registering an Organization

-To get started developing locally, an `appsemble` organization named “appsemble” needs to be created.
+To get started developing locally, an Appsemble organization identified through id: `appsemble` needs to be created.
 This organization can be created either in Appsemble Studio, or using the following CLI command.

 ```sh
 yarn appsemble organization create --name Appsemble appsemble